 THE CONTRACTOR:

-Note for Contract Signature: Guidance on executing agreements, including some statutory requirements to ensure the execution is effective, are detailed in the ‘Executing Agreements Fact Sheet’, found on the Procurement and Contracting intranet page at:
+Note for Contract Signature: Guidance on executing agreements, including some statutory requirements to ensure the execution is effective, are detailed in the ‘Executing Agreements Fact Sheet’, found on the Commercial Division intranet page at:

-http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/EBDAF9B0-2B07-45D4-BC51-67963BAA2394
+http://drnet.defence.gov.au/casg/commercial/CommercialPolicyFramework/Pages/Factsheets-and-Guidance.aspx

 This guidance is developed for Commonwealth Personnel and should be used to assess the Contractor’s execution of the Contract.
 The Contractor should seek its own independent legal advice on its execution of the Contract.